FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 Many software companies have built their applications on top of the database, extended its functionality, and provided robust infrastructures and services for it.
 Percona is one of those companies, and have contributed immensely to the ecosystem with their array of PostgreSQL tools, extensions, and services.

-A core part of the PostgreSQL Distribution provided by Percona is the Percona Server for PostgreSQL which is an enhanced version of the PostgreSQL DBMS itself, containing optimized features for better query performance, storage engine, and monitoring capabilities.
+With the PostgreSQL Distribution provided by Percona, users get an enhanced version of the PostgreSQL DBMS itself, containing optimized features for better query performance, storage engine, and monitoring capabilities.

-Other notable solutions of the Percona Distribution for PostgreSQL include Percona Backup for PostgreSQL, Percona Toolkit for PostgreSQL, Percona Monitoring and Management (PMM), Percona Distribution for PostgreSQL Installer.
+Notable solutions in the Percona Distribution for PostgreSQL include pgAudit, pgBackRest, Patroni, pgRepack, among others.

 ## Introducing FerretDB

 [FerretDB](https://www.ferretdb.io/) is open source document database that acts as a MongoDB alternative for users looking for open-source solutions with the same query language and commands, ease of use, and flexibility.

-Using PostgreSQL as the backend, FerretDB converts the wire protocols of MongoDB to SQL, enabling you to manage MongoDB workloads with PostgreSQL (We wrote a really great article that explains how this works – [check it out here](https://blog.ferretdb.io/pjson-how-to-store-bson-in-jsonb/)).
+Using PostgreSQL as the backend, FerretDB converts the wire protocols of MongoDB to SQL, enabling you to manage MongoDB workloads with PostgreSQL.

 This means you can take advantage of many MongoDB tools as well while leveraging all the operational and management features for your PostgreSQL DBMS.
 Pretty neat, right?